nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 The mechanism that should be applied to a LOD dataset is indicated by the data provider in the properties of the RDF description of the dataset, using any of the supported vocabularies: [VoID](https://www.w3.org/TR/void/), [DCAT](https://www.w3.org/TR/vocab-dcat/), and [Schema.org](http://schema.org/Dataset).

 ## Specifying dataset distribution
-All three vocabularies are capable of representing the required information for allowing Europeana to automatically obtain a dataset
+All three vocabularies are capable of representing the required information for allowing Europeana to automatically obtain a dataset by  downloading a distribution containing all data within the dataset.
+The following table

 | Vocabulary| Specification Sections |
 |--|--|